Installing the FBA Shipping app on your online store is like installing a Swiss Army knife for your shipping needs. The app:

 1 Choose whether or not you want to enable this speed.
 Most people enable all speeds, but if you’d rather just offer one, you can.

-2 You can enable flex rates, which are the rates calculated by Amazon based on the products in your customer’s cart and their shipping address.
-On the line just below this option, you can charge more or less than what Amazon will charge you for fulfilling the order.
+2 You can also enable flex rates, which allow you to charge more or less than what Amazon will charge you for fulfilling the order.
 Add a positive number to charge more or a negative number to charge less.
-If you want to pass on Amazon’s fees as is, simply enter a zero.

 3 If you’d rather charge a fixed amount for shipping instead of passing on Amazon’s calculated rates, enable flat rates.
 Enter the amount you’d like to charge on the line below.